Leelu55/Articulus/README.md

 - [x] https://github.com/ak1394/react-native-tts#no-text-to-speech-engine-installed-on-android
 - [x] setup CDN and cloud storage for images with Statically as CDN and GitHub for storage
 - [x] move sparkle feedback (correct&wrong) animation starting point from ProgressBar to SelectorViews (aka article buttons)
+- [x] include calculated success rate and streak in FinishedScreen

 ### Bugs